99253 CPT Code (2022) Description, Guidelines, Reimbursement, Modifiers & Example

 Example 5

-Initial hospital consultation for a 40-year-old male with 10-day history of incapacitating unilateral sciatica, unable to walk now, not improved by bed rest.
+Initial hospital consultation for a 40-year-old male with a 10-day history of incapacitating unilateral sciatica, unable to walk now, not improved by bed rest.
 (Neurosurgery)

 Example 6